Rep. Matt Gaetz denies relationship with 17-year-old and claims extortion attempt - KESQ

 “Over the past several weeks my family and I have been victims of an organized criminal extortion involving a former DOJ official seeking $25 million while threatening to smear my name.
 We have been cooperating with federal authorities in this matter and my father has even been wearing a wire at the FBI’s direction to catch these criminals,” Gaetz claimed.

-“The planted leak to the FBI tonight was intended to thwart that investigation.
+“The planted leak to the New York Times tonight was intended to thwart that investigation.
 No part of the allegations against me are true, and the people pushing these lies are targets of the ongoing extortion investigation.
 I demand the DOJ immediately release the tapes, made at their direction, which implicate their former colleague in crimes against me based on false allegations,” Gaetz added.

-The Department of Justice declined to comment, and the FBI in Florida did not respond to a request for comment.

 The statement came after the New York Times reported that three people briefed on the matter said that the US Department of Justice’s investigation is part of a broader investigation.

+That politician is Joel Greenberg, a former county official in Central Florida who was arrested last year on charges that include sex trafficking of a minor.
+Greenberg has pleaded not guilty and is set to go on trial.

+The person said the probe of Gaetz was opened in the closing months of the Trump-era Justice Department, and is an outgrowth of the Greenberg investigation.
+Public integrity prosecutors in Washington, DC, and Tampa are overseeing the Gaetz investigation, the person added.

-The people told the Times that as part of this broader probe, investigators are looking at whether Gaetz, a high profile ally of former President Donald Trump, violated federal sex trafficking laws — something that could carry severe legal repercussions.
+The people who spoke to the Times said that as part of this broader probe, investigators are looking at whether Gaetz, a high profile ally of former President Donald Trump, violated federal sex trafficking laws — something that could carry severe legal repercussions.
 No charges have been filed against Gaetz, the Times reported.

 Gaetz told the newspaper in an interview that his lawyers had been in contact with the Justice Department.

-Note: This story has been updated with additional comment from Gaetz and the FBI in Jacksonville.